ultraseedbox/USB-Docs/Tutorials and Guides/Flexget/How to Install, Configure and Run Flexget.md

 In this part, depending on what you want to achieve your configuration may vary but take note that:

-* Flexget config uses YAML.
+* FlexGet config uses YAML.
 Indentation and spacing is critical so take care when writing your config.
 * YAML uses spaces, not tabs.

 For this example, we'll be configuring FlexGet to monitor RSS feeds every minute and filters out the results using [Regular Expressions](https://www.geeksforgeeks.org/write-regular-expressions/) (regex).
 Those that are accepted will be fed directly to Deluge for it to download.
 The config is shown below.